kleopatra999/healthcare/readme.md

 I have setup a spreadsheet for storing the information gathered, and will sync with the master service that publishes it here to the repository and website - https://docs.google.com/spreadsheets/d/1z6R1M0WZ_P6TPxEpROR5udDhjdS073svEGHzysPW4tw/edit#gid=1823777748

+Working:

+* [Profile CeCity](https://github.com/api-stack/healthcare/issues/2) - We should be profiling this company, adding to the spreadsheet, and adding any thoughts to the issue thread.